Counts Hotel

 Armour's Hotel, formerly the Counts Hotel, is a historic hotel on East Main Street in Red Boiling Springs, Tennessee, United States.
 Built in 1924, this is one of three hotels remaining from the early-20th century resort boom at Red Boiling Springs.
 In 1986, it was added to the National Register of Historic Places along with the Donoho Hotel and the Thomas House.
 Armour's Hotel is the only Red Boiling Springs hotel still offering the mineral springs services that made this area an attraction in the 1890s and early 20th century.
+It is also currently among the two remaining historic hotels in Red Boiling Springs as of 2025, along with the Thomas House.

 Description

 The hotel is an example of Colonial Revival architecture, constructed of locally produced brick.
 Although at its peak there were additional buildings to boost occupancy, the original structure has only 24 guest rooms.
 The hotel was built in a T-shape, featuring a full-length two-storey porch facing northeast along the 61-foot front of the building, with two-storey columns of brick and wood.
 It has a metal gable roof, with wide eaves supported by vertical wood brackets, and wood shingles decorating the gable ends.
 Eleven guest rooms are on the first floor.
 There is a cherry wood stairway to the second floor, which includes 15 guest rooms.
 Access to the upstairs guest rooms is from an interior hallway, and only one downstairs guest room has an external door, which allows access to a southeast-facing sun porch.
 Each guest room has an individual bathroom.
 In addition, there is a bathhouse with twin claw-foot bath tubs for mineral water baths.